SpurwingIO/Spurwing-API-Javascript-Library/README.md

 - **Provider ID:** This is your public calendar identifier.

-**Security Warning:** Never expose your **API Key** in front-end javascript code.
-All implementations that require your API Key should be handled by your back-end.
+**Security Warning:** Spurwing's API has several private/sensitive endpoints for creating, modifying & deleting data.
+It is highly discouraged to use functions which require your private API key to be exposed to external users.
+Never expose your **API Key** in front-end javascript code.
+All implementations that require your API Key should be handled by your back-end in a secure environment.

 ## Usage
 Include the JS library in the `<head>` of your project: